cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 dependencies.

 - Hash: Collision resistance.
-- Extract: Indifferentiable from a Random Oracle.
+- Extract: Indifferentiable from a random oracle.
-- Expand: Behaves as a Pseudorandom Function wherein the first argument is the key.
+- Expand: Behaves as a pseudorandom function wherein the first argument is the key.

-For the DH-based KEM, HPKE also assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{S01}}.
+For the DH-based KEM, HPKE also assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{GAP}}.

 HPKE has several security goals, depending on the mode of operation, against active and adaptive attackers that can compromise partial secrets